nanaeasiedu/unredis/README.md

 - Add OPS/SEC widget to the dashboard
 - Display table containing redis server information
 - Display the stats in the terminal
+- Probably use event source to send new stats data to the client

 ## Technologies